Know Your Rights Under Title IX And Sex/Race Discrimination Laws

 Who We Represent

 Our team of experienced Title IX lawyers represents students, professors, faculty, staff members, coaches, players or anyone who is in an educational institution setting.
-Attorney David Nacht has been working on Title IX cases since 1994 and understands the culture of higher education administration.
+Attorney David Nacht is an experienced college and university student sexual assault lawyer that has been working on Title IX cases since 1994 and understands the culture of higher education administration.

 Navigating The Title IX Process